ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 ## Running Out Of Space

-The final thing an allocator must do is realise it has run out of space.
+The final thing an allocator must do is realize it has run out of space.
 This is simply achieved by knowing the bounds of the backing storage.

 ```C